opensource-observer/oss-directory/README.md

 We don't store the entire dataset with the npm package.
 Under the hood, this will clone the repository into a temporary directory, read all the data files, validate the schema, and return the objects.
+This way, you know you're getting the latest data, even if the npm package hasn't been updated in a while.

 ### Utility functions